| KINEMATICS DESCRIBING MOTION Ian Cooper email matlabvisualphysics@gmail.com The language used to describe motion is called kinematics.

 (4)

-As the time interval approach zero , the
+As the time interval approach zero When

 you refer to the speed or velocity it means you are talking about the